 Why Do You Need to Flush DNS Cache?

-As you continue to browse the Internet on your Windows 10 PC, information is accumulated in the temporary DNS cache file to help speed up navigation across different websites.
+As you continue to browse the Internet on your Windows 10 or Windows 11 PC, information is accumulated in the temporary DNS cache file to help speed up navigation across different websites.
 It is inevitable for websites to change, however, and this can leave incorrect, invalid, or incomprehensible info in your DNS cache.
 Finding the required information from this cluttered cache file can slow down your network performance.

 There are several ways to open the Command Prompt but we find it best to use a keyboard shortcut: